stefanniekamp/ReuseDNA/README.md

 ####How to use the script?

 The first thing you need to do is to download the folder from github.
+You will also need python installed on your computer in order to run the scripts.

 Then you can modify the script so that it runs with your specific settings.
 Here, you only need to make shanges in the workflow10.py,  workflow15.py, or workflow20.py script.

 #####1.
 Which parameters can be chosen?